eshort0401/METOYBOX/source/gravity_waves_introduction.rst

    \end{split}
    \end{align}

 where :math:`H` is a representative height scale, :math:`\omega` a representative frequency, and :math:`Q_0` a representative amplitude of the forcing :math:`Q`.
-These scales are not particularly important; they are simply chosen to ensure the numbers in our solution are not prohibitively small or large.
-Note these scales can often be chosen directly from the forcing function.
-With the land-sea breeze :math:`Q` given above :math:`\omega=\frac{2\pi}{24\cdot 3600}` is the diurnal frequency, but in general :math:`\omega` can be any frequency of interest.
-Substituting the above expressions into our governing equations and simplifying we get
+These scales can often be inferred from the forcing function :math:`Q`.
+Note with the land-sea breeze :math:`Q` given above, :math:`\omega=\frac{2\pi}{24\cdot 3600}` is the diurnal frequency.
+In general however, :math:`\omega` can be any representative frequency appropriate for the given problem.

+Substituting the above scaling expressions into our governing equations and simplifying we get

 .. math::
    \begin{align}